Bill Posey: Tax reform

 Posey voted for the Tax Cuts and Jobs Act of 2017.

-In 2017 Bill Posey wrote H.R.
-2721 – Seniors’ Tax Simplification Act (Incorporated into H.R.1892 - Bipartisan Budget Act of 2018) Which directed the IRS to create a new tax filing form for senior citizens (65+) who do not have complicated taxes – including Social Security, distributions from retirement plans, annuities, interest and dividends, or capital gains or losses.
+In 2017 Posey wrote H.R.
+2721 – Seniors’ Tax Simplification Act (Incorporated into H.R.1892 - Bipartisan Budget Act of 2018) which directed the IRS to create a new tax filing form for senior citizens (65+) who do not have complicated taxes – including Social Security, distributions from retirement plans, annuities, interest and dividends, or capital gains or losses.

 Immigration

 Posey sponsored H.R.
 6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
 The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
 The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

 Fiscal Responsibility Act of 2023

 Posey was among the 71 House Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.